mitotic/slidoc/README.md

 Slidoc paced sessions may be linked to a Google Docs spreadsheet.
-The spreadhseet will be updated with information for each user such as the last access time, slides viewed, questions answered etc. To create the link you will need to attach the script `scripts/slidoc_sheet.js` to your Google Docs spreadsheet using the `Tools->Script Editor...` menu item.
-Instructions are provided in the comments section of `slidoc_sheet.js` and additional information may be found in this [blog post](http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/).
+The spreadhseet will be updated with information for each user such as the last access time, slides viewed, questions answered etc. To create the link, first create a Google Docs spreadsheet, say `sheets101`.
+Then attach the script `scripts/slidoc_sheets.js` to `sheets101` using the `Tools->Script Editor...` menu item.
+Complete instructions are provided in the comments in `slidoc_sheets.js`.
+Additional information may also be found in this
+[blog post](http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/).
-After attaching the script, you can use the *Current web app URL* for the spreadsheet in the command line to generate the HTML documents:
+After attaching the script, you can use the *Current web app URL* for `sheets101` in the command line to generate the HTML documents:

     slidoc.py --google_docs=spreadsheet_url ...

-By default, users will use a unique name or other identifier when they start a paced session.
-If you want the users to authenticate using their Google account, additional steps are necessary as described in the Notes below.
+By default, users will use a unique user name or other identifier (such as email address) when they start a paced session.
+The Google Docs spreadhsheet `sheets101` will contain a separate sheet for each session, and also an index sheet named `slidoc_sessions`, with information about all sessions, including any submission due dates (which can be edited).

+When you set up `slidoc_sheets.js`, you have the option of specifying a secret key that you can use to generate login and/or late submission tokens.
+The secret can be any printable character string (usually without spaces).
+If you use a key, include it in the `slidoc` command, and use the `sliauth.py` command to generate access tokens:

+    slidoc.py --google_docs=spreadsheet_url,key --due_date 2016-05-03T23:59 ...
+    sliauth.py -k key user_name(s) # For login tokens
+    sliauth.py -k key -s session_name --due_date 2016-05-10T23:59 user_name(s) # For late submission tokens

+Instead of token access, you can require users to authenticate using their Google account, using additional steps as described in the Notes below.

 Notes: You will need to create a Web Application attached to your Google account, obtain its `ClientID` and `API key` and use it as
 follows:

-    slidoc.py --google_docs=spreadsheet_url,client_id,apiKey ...
+    slidoc.py --google_docs=spreadsheet_url,hmac_key,client_id,apiKey ...

 [Getting access keys for your application:](https://developers.google.com/api-client-library/javascript/features/authentication#overview)
 To get access keys, go to the